TheMagnificent11/themagnificent11/_posts/2023-12-11-domain-event-dispatching-with-ef.md

     public static class ErrorMessages
     {
-        public const string TableInUse = "Table is already being used";
         public const string CannotOrderIfTableNotInUse = "Cannot order items if table is not in use";
     }
 }